Hamza417/Inure/README.md

 | Presentation design for Batch interface |

 ## Contribute

 ### Developers

-Inure's repo doesn't require any special setup, clone/fork the repo and run in [Android Studio](https://developer.android.com/studio) and let the intial setup finish automatically and you'll be good to go.
+Inure's repo doesn't require any special setup, clone/fork the repo and run in [Android Studio](https://developer.android.com/studio) and let the initial setup finish automatically and you'll be good to go.

 ### Not a developer?

 You can take participation in app's translation on [Crowdin](https://crowdin.com/project/inure) and watch Inure work in your language and make the app more user friendly to everyone speaking your tongue... 😎😎

 ### Want to show you were here?

-You cannot do the above still wanna show your support? hit the star 🌟 and let the developer know you were here and appreciate the project.. 😄
+You cannot do the above still wanna show your support? hit the star 🌟 and let me know you were here and appreciate the project.. 😄

 ## License